Does Sandisk (SNDK) Pay a Dividend? (2026)

 No. As of mid-2026 Sandisk does not pay a dividend, so any return would come from share-price changes rather than income.
 That is common for a capital-intensive, cyclical memory maker that reinvests heavily in manufacturing.
 If income is a priority for your portfolio, that absence is worth noting.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with SNDK's investor relations page or your broker.
+Dividend figures on this page come from a mid-2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with SNDK's investor relations page or your broker before acting on them.